| Standard Carrier Alpha Code® (SCAC™) |

 - Canceled SCACs are not shown in the list of available SCACs on the Application Details screen until after the 95-day hold.

-If the SCAC has been expired for more than three years, then the customer can purchase a new SCAC.
-However, if the customer would prefer to keep the original, expired SCAC, then we can work with them to reassign it if it is available. |
+| Please note that if your SCAC has been expired for more than three years, then you can purchase a new SCAC.
+However, if you would prefer to keep your original, expired SCAC, you must contact Customer Service by going to nmfta.org/contact to submit your request for assistance. |